 - Now connect your PSP to the computer and select USB Connection.

 - If properly done, instead of the regular Memory Stick you will see the UMD Disc.

-- Simply open it and copy the Image File of the Game to your computer.
+- Simply open it and copy games from PSP UMD to Computer.